PREP FOOTBALL: FCS upsets Carolina Academy for first win of season

 LAKE CITY, S.C. — D.J.
-Huntley scored Friday's winning touchdown on a 6-yard run 5:02 left as Florence Christian won 23-20 over Carolina Academy.
+Huntley scored the winning touchdown Friday on a 6-yard run with 5:02 left as Florence Christian earned its first victory of the season, defeating previously undefeated Carolina Academy 23-20.

 Huntley rushed for 100 yards and a touchdown.
-Teammate Ethan Kelly rushed for 217 yards and two touchdowns of his own.
+Teammate Ethan Kelly rushed for 217 yards and two touchdowns.

 The Bobcats' Matt Joye scored on a 16-yard run with 9:04 left to give his team a 20-15 lead in the fourth quarter.
 Joye rushed for 134 yards and three touchdowns.

-Florence Christian improves to 1-7 overall and 1-2 in SCISA Region 2-2A and will travel to Spartanburg Christian at 7:30 p.m.
+Florence Christian improved to 1-7 overall and 1-2 in SCISA Region 2-2A and will travel to Spartanburg Christian at 7:30 p.m.
 Friday.

 West Florence 21